 Search Google for ‘coffee roasters Winslow Arizona’

 I click a few links and there’s basically only one real option at first glance – this place Mojo Coffee Company.
 It doesn’t have its own website which is a slight negative but there’s a yelp and a facebook so I check those out.

 A little digging and I see they roast their own coffee.
 I take a look at the map and see it’s 5 minutes away (sidenote: wow Winslow is a small place!)
 I hop in my car and get on down to the place.
-A quick chat to the knowledgable manager and I’ve picked myself up some locally produced and fresh roasted beans.
+A quick chat to the knowledgeable manager and I’ve picked myself up some locally produced and freshly roasted beans.

 Now in this instance there’s only one option.
 I’d try a few bags and hope the place knows its stuff.
 But given the scarcity of options it wouldn’t be a bad idea to look at some of the reputable online roasters or perhaps some of the safer wholesale coffee beans.

 – I’m lucky, where I live there’s loads of excellent indie roasters.
 The only downside is I never get round to learning how to roast my own beans!